 - Will stay close to the Lord in the good times, when it’s easiest to fall away from Him because we’re too comfortable, and use that time to practice gratefulness, to learn more from His Word and serve more… (The lyrics in this song say it well.)

 - Will not let worry take hold in their lives.
 I pray they hold tight to and trust Jesus.
 Even if it’s a matter of worry over lukewarm faith.
 Know that peaks and valleys are normal in our faith life, think of how Saint Teresa of Calcutta felt spiritually dry for many years.
 The key, however, is that she kept living her strong Christian life, even when she didn’t feel the hand of God.
 (Read more about that here: “What if I don’t feel anything?”)

 - And in the bad times when their faith may be tested, that they will draw even closer and shine with the glory of God, that they have peace that passes all human understanding, and won’t let their suffering be wasted.
 (Read more about suffering here.)

-- Will love and cherish Jesus in the Sacraments, and especially in the Eucharist, so they’re drawn to receive Him often, even if the singing is bad and the preacher is boring.
+- Will love God’s Word in the Bible (takes practice and commitment!) and cherish Jesus in the Sacraments — especially in the Eucharist so they’re drawn to receive Him often, even if the singing is bad and the preacher is boring.
 (That their faith is deep enough to stay strong and faithful even when the singing is bad and the preacher is boring.)

 What would you add to this list?
 What did I miss?